DPDK/dpdk/doc/guides/regexdevs/mlx5.rst

 Supported NICs
 --------------

-* Mellanox\ |reg| BlueField-2 SmartNIC
+* NVIDIA\ |reg| BlueField-2 SmartNIC

 Prerequisites
 -------------

-- BlueField-2 running Mellanox supported kernel.
+- BlueField-2 running NVIDIA supported kernel.
 - Enable the RegEx capabilities using system call from the BlueField-2.
 - Official support is not yet released.